BBVA/patton-cli/README.rst

 What's Patton cli?
 ==================

-Patton-cli (*P*atton-*C*li) born with the objective to be a knife for system admins and security auditors.
+Patton-cli (PC) born with the objective to be a knife for system admins and security auditors.

-PC could be filled with many different sources and can report results in many formats, being great for scripting.
+PC could be filled with many different sources and report in many formats, being great for scripting.

 Installation
 ============